 Drivers from Northern Ireland travelling across the border will not be required to carry an International Driving Permit.

 At present, all motor vehicles from any EU country (including the UK) may travel within the EU without carrying special documentation to prove that they have insurance in the country they are visiting.
 This will change following Brexit.

-A Green Card is a document that proves that you have motor insurance cover when driving in another jurisdiction.
-Not having a Green Card, if stopped, could lead to difficulties in proving that you are insured to drive.
+A Green Card is a document that proves you have motor insurance cover when driving in another jurisdiction.

 At present, mobile users in the border region have certainty that they will not be charged additional roaming charges should their device automatically connect to a provider in the neighbouring jurisdiction.